DFE-Digital/login.dfe.infrastructure/README.md

 # Infrastructure

-This repo contains the base infrastructure for the deployment of DfE signin services.
+This repo contains pre & base infrastructure for the deployment of DfE signin services.

 ## Audience
 ---